howaryoo/pastelike/presentation/docker_compose_overview.md

 # docker primer 2/3 - so what ?

-## It provides the infrastructure for running apps as micro-services
+## It provides the infrastructure for running apps as a set of micro-services

 <a><img src="/home/ah/projects/pastelike/presentation/docker-interactions.png" align="left" height="480" width="640" ></a>